-Thailand is the perfect destination for some R and R. From cheap foot massage parlors on virtually every corner to interesting eastern medicinal treatments, knowing a massage is only minutes away makes the 20 hour flight a little more tolerable.
-Don your softest robe and welcome to a world of zen.
+Thailand is the perfect destination for some R and R. From cheap foot massage parlors on virtually every street corner to interesting eastern medicinal treatments, knowing a massage is only minutes away makes the 20 hour flight seem a little more tolerable.
+Don your softest robe and sink into a world of zen.

-Ayurvedic spa treatments - A form of alternative medicine from India, Ayurveda in Sanskrit, is derived from āyus, meaning "longevity", and veda, meaning "knowledge" or "science."
+A form of alternative medicine from India, Ayurveda in Sanskrit, is derived from āyus, meaning "longevity," and veda, meaning "knowledge" or "science."
 Many of the high end hotels in Thailand offer the treatment to balance the physical, mental, social and spiritual life through use of the elements - earth, wind, water and fire.
 The treatment usually starts with an assessment of your chi and then 1-2 masseuses douse you with a soothing combination of earthly oils for an hour or so, followed by a steam bath to soak in the herbs.
 Treatments at the Mandarin Oriental can last from 30 minutes to all day.